 Map of SR 99 closure through downtown Seattle

-WSDOT has closed SR 99 through downtown Seattle for approximately three weeks to realign the highway into the tunnel.
-During this closure both the viaduct and the tunnel are closed.
-This disruption is unavoidable due to the large amount of work involved in realigning SR 99 with the new tunnel.
-Additional ramp closures mean up to six weeks of traffic disruption.
+WSDOT closed SR 99 through downtown Seattle for three weeks to realign the highway into the tunnel.
+During this closure both the viaduct and the tunnel were closed.
+This disruption was unavoidable due to the large amount of work involved in realigning SR 99 with the new tunnel.

 #REALIGN99 PLANNING TOOLS

 We need everyone's help during the closure to avoid gridlock.
 Commuters and employers should think about how you can change commute patterns:

 - Shift your travel time to avoid the busiest times on the roadway.